New in Stata 17

 How do I assign multiple backslash characters to macros in Stata?

-How do I use Matplotlib with Stata?
-New
+How do I use Python within Stata?

 A. How do I get started writing Stata dialogs?

 Dialog programming (part 1)—Getting started

 Dialog programming (part 3)—Using tabs

 Dialog programming (part 4)—Using options